 Once you’ve decided to install a home solar panel system on your roof, it’s time to decide how you want to pay for it.
-You have three options to enjoy solar energy and lower your electricity costs: buy it, lease it, or sign a Power Purchase Agreement (PPA).
+You have three options to enjoy solar energy and lower your electricity costs: solar leasing, buy your panels, or sign a Power Purchase Agreement (PPA).

 Each method provides you with different benefits and drawbacks for your solar power system, especially in terms of financial goals, responsibilities, and ownership.
-To truly determine which one is right for your home and budget, you need to understand the difference between leasing vs. buying solar panels.
+To truly determine which one is right for your home and budget, you need to understand the difference between solar leasing and buying solar panels.

 A solar lease is a financial arrangement where the company that installs your solar panel system retains ownership, and you pay a fixed monthly amount to use the system and receive any electricity it produces.